vuyontshingane-ump/Maluti-college-website-revamp/README.md

 # Maluti-college-website-revamp
-The Maluti TVET College website revamp is a digital transformation project aimed at redesigning and improving the college’s online platform to better serve students, staff, and the public.
-The current website functions mainly as an information portal providing access to applications, courses, academic resources, and student services
+This project is a website revamp for Maluti TVET College, aimed at improving the college’s online presence through a modern, responsive, and user-friendly interface.
+The goal of the revamp is to enhance how students, staff, and prospective applicants interact with the website by making information more accessible, navigation more intuitive, and the overall experience more engaging.

+Objectives:
+1.Improve user experience (UI/UX)
+2.Provide clear access to academic and application information 3.Create a responsive design that works across devices 4.Lay the foundation for future system integration (student portals, applications, etc.)